jorendorff/game-playing/talk.md

 I already knew all this stuff up to this point.
 I knew the algorithm.

-It still took me about a week of tinkering to write the code that we're about to write.
+It still took me about a week of spare-time tinkering to write the code that we're about to write.
 And the reason is this classic thing that happens in programming: you have to figure out how to break the problem down into reasonable parts, where to draw the boundary between this and that.